JroLuttringer/JroLuttringer.github.io/content/authors/jean-romain-luttringer/_index.md

 I am a Ph.D. in Computer Networks currently working as a research and teaching assistant at the  [University of Strasbourg](https://www.unistra.fr/), in the [Networks Teams](https://reseaux.icube.unistra.fr/en/index.php/Home) of the ICube laboratory.

-My work focuses around routing.
-In particular, I worked on constrained path computation for large-scale Segment Routing domains.
-I am also working on OPTIC, a way to mitigate the impact of hot-potato BGP routing on transit traffic and its P4 implementation.

-Besides my work on routing, I have also worked on Internet topology discovery, more precisely on hidden MPLS tunnels revelation in the wild and on large-scale multi-domain tunnels measurements (Geant GN4).
+My work focuses around routing, from inter-domain routing to intra-domain traffic engineering.
+I have also worked on Internet topology discovery on large-scale monitoring.

 I have also taught ~ 400h in the past 4 years (and thoroughly enjoyed doing so!).